bender20/podcast/README.md

-## Hello, this is a example html proyect.
+## Hello, this is a example html project.

 Puedes hacer el uso que quieras del proyecto.